Who should buy the Adidas White Mountaineering Campus 80s

 White Mountaineering brilliantly utilizes the Adidas Three Stripes and adds two undertoned diagonal lines on its side panels to portray a genius form of logo play.
 A small Trefoil Adidas logo sits atop the three-lined "V" White Mountaineering branding on its tongue.
 The same shape takes place on its heel tab which showcases an embossed Adidas logo in the middle.

-Adidas White Mountaineering Campus 80s History
+History of the Adidas White Mountaineering Campus 80s

 Before dwelling on the hip-hop and skateboard fuss of the Campus, it is best to understand where the low-profile sneaker came from.
 Reflecting on its hardships, key aspects can be pointed out to its current posture in the athleisure realm of fashion footwear.